mongodb/specifications/source/crud/bulk-write.md

 - The size of a document to be inserted MUST NOT exceed `maxBsonObjectSize`.
 This applies to the `document` field of an `InsertOneModel` and the `replacement` field of a `ReplaceOneModel`.
 - The size of an entry in the `ops` array MUST NOT exceed `maxBsonObjectSize + 16KiB`.
-- The size of the `bulkWrite` command document MUST NOT exceed `maxBsonObjectSize`.
-The overhead bytes are omitted here intentionally to accommodate additional fields that mongos appends to the command document.
+- The size of the `bulkWrite` command document MUST NOT exceed `maxBsonObjectSize + 16KiB`.

 See [SERVER-10643](https://jira.mongodb.org/browse/SERVER-10643) for more details on these size limits.